axizc/axizc/README.md

 - Hi, I’m <b style="font-family:serif;"><a href="https://github.com/axizc/">@tauradian</a></b> <br />
-- my username is basically saying that the tan cos sin (except i edited a few letters)
+- my username is basically just tau (2pi) and radians
 - I’m interested in coding, music, math <br />
 - Cramming for the AMC 10s currently
 - I am so smart that i thought 8+1=10 on the AMC 10